-One recent study of microscopic marine life found that oil mixed with Correxit was 52 times more toxic than oil alone.
+One recent study of microscopic marine life found that oil mixed with Corexit was 52 times more toxic than oil alone.

 Nalco insists the potential for human exposure to Corexit is “low,” but try telling that to Marylee Orr, LEAN’s executive director.
-LEAN helped prepare a survey of the health impacts on people living along the coastline and found devastating results—not just among divers and cleanup crews, but ordinary residents as well.
+LEAN helped prepare a survey of the health effects on people living along the coastline and found devastating results—among not just divers and cleanup crews but ordinary residents as well.

-Environmental health consultant Wilma Subra, who evaluated the survey data, said oil and dispersant had aerosolized and travelled up to 100 miles inland, potentially exposing tens of thousands of people to the hairspray-like mist.
+Environmental health consultant Wilma Subra, who evaluated the survey data, said oil and dispersant had aerosolized and traveled up to 100 miles inland, potentially exposing tens of thousands of people to the hair spray–like mist.
 “Now we are seeing the reproductive effects,” Subra said, including high rates of miscarriages, preemies, infant respiratory problems, and neurodevelopmental disorders like autism.

 So what now?
 Most people are waiting for compensation for their medical bills through BP’s settlement program.
 But many do not expect much.

 “We’re represented by lawyers making medical claims in the BP program,” Kolian said.
-So far he is not filing suit against the government, even though GAP discovered, through the FOIA process, that EPA and NOAA knew it was dangerous to dive in Corexit-laced water, but said nothing, Kolian asserted.
+So far he is not filing suit against the government, even though GAP discovered, through the FOIA process, that EPA and NOAA knew it was dangerous to dive in Corexit-laced water but said nothing, Kolian said.

 Kolian, with a mixture of sadness and fury, agreed.